duxsco/gentoo-installation/docs/post-boot_configuration.md

 emerge -atuDN @world
 ```

-Mask certain services to be able to boot.
+With systemd >=252, mask certain services to be able to boot.
 You can unmask them after configuring them correctly.

 ```shell
 systemctl mask systemd-pcrphase-initrd.service && \